7h3v01c3/tutorials/How to Unvault using Divi Desktop Application.md

    - If the **Debug Console** isn't visible in the top right corner of the Divi Desktop Application, go to **Settings**, check the box for **Advanced Mode**, and then open the **Debug Console**.

 5. **Unlock Your Wallet**:
    - You’ll need to unlock the wallet to proceed.
-Select a timeout duration that suits your session length.
+Select a timeout length for your first go around of 20 minutes.

 ## Generating an Address and Checking Coin Availability